 A literal killing machine, wrapped in flesh.
 A young woman who will end up giving birth to the savior of the human race.
 A soldier sent from a war-torn, hellish future to save her.
 These are the core elements that serve as the base from The Terminator, James Cameron’s groundbreaking sci-fi/horror film.
-The first Terminator film immediately struck a chord with audiences, especially with Arnold Schwarzenegger’s portrayal of the titular cyborg.
+The first of the Terminator films immediately struck a chord with audiences, especially with Arnold Schwarzenegger’s portrayal of the titular cyborg.

 Schwarzenegger’s imposing physique, combined with his signature sunglasses and black leather jacket, helped to sell him as a nigh-unstoppable threat.
 Linda Hamilton and Michael Biehn also turned in excellent performances as Sarah Connor and Kyle Reese, respectively.
 Another reason the first film worked was the fact that it settled comfortably between science-fiction and horror.
 Sarah Connor is the ultimate “Final girl,” the sole character to survive the Terminator’s rampage and the one who ends up destroying it.
 Likewise, the idea of an unstoppable killer robot seems ripped from the pages of a Stephen King novel.

 The first Terminator was a critical and commercial success and firmly established itself in the halls of pop culture.
 Naturally, Cameron returned to do a sequel.
-Terminator 2: Judgement Day, which not only upped the action and stakes of its predecessor but it also established Cameron’s knack for embracing cutting edge visual effects, which he would bring to Avatar and Alita: Battle Angel.
+Terminator 2: Judgement Day, which not only upped the action and stakes of its predecessor but it also established Cameron’s knack for embracing cutting-edge visual effects, which he would bring to Avatar and Alita: Battle Angel.
 It seemed that much like the machine it was named after, the Terminator franchise was unstoppable.
 But the three films that followed Judgement Day have all been met with lackluster reception, for various reasons.

 Terminator 3: Rise of the Machines – Style over Substance